aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-vmsk-resource-psd-files/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Vector Mask (Vmsk Resource) in PSD Files with Java
+# Create Vector Mask Java – Vmsk Resource in PSD Files

 ## Introduction
 If you need to **create vector mask** (Vmsk) resources inside Photoshop (PSD) files, Aspose.PSD for Java gives you a clean, programmatic way to do it.
 Whether you’re building a design‑automation tool or adding custom mask support to an existing graphics pipeline, this tutorial walks you through every step—loading a PSD, reading the Vmsk resource, tweaking its properties, and saving the result.
-By the end, you’ll be comfortable handling vector masks, converting PSD to PNG, and extending the file with additional vector data.
+By the end, you’ll be comfortable handling vector masks, converting PSD to PNG, and extending the file with additional vector data—all with **create vector mask java** techniques.

 ## Quick Answers
 - **What is a Vmsk resource?** It’s the vector mask data stored inside a PSD file, defining complex vector shapes for a layer.